-UK lawmakers to vote on Brexit bill
+Brexit: May confirms date of detailed plan

 Opening the debate on bill Tuesday, David Davis, Secretary of State for Exiting the EU, told parliamentarians they could not block the process.

-The decision to leave the trade block is "a point of return already passed," he said.
+The decision to leave the trade bloc is "a point of return already passed," he said.
 "At the core of this Bill lies a very simple question -- do we trust the people or not?"

 Opposition leader Jeremy Corbyn has ordered Labour MPs not to attempt to delay the process by voting against the government on Article 50.